Drug Crime Defense Attorneys in Topeka, Kansas

 Possession of these substances with intent to produce illicit drugs is classified as a level-two felony that may incur a fine of up to $300,000, prison time, or both.

-What are the Kansas drug paraphernalia laws?
+What are the drug paraphernalia laws in Kansas?

 Drug paraphernalia laws refer to items that are used in the cultivation or distribution of marijuana, which is illegal in Kansas.